kdshea/SEI-Project-1-Tetris/README.md

 ## Day 6

-* I was happy to have completed an MVP, so I finished styling and spent most of this day orking on stretch goals.
+* I was happy to have completed an MVP, so I finished styling and spent most of this day working on stretch goals.
 I finished up the CSS I had worked on the day before to get a nice looking product.
 I added a favicon.
 I also added an info screen with game controls and functions to hide and display it.
 *  I edited the HTML to make 3 high score display spots.
 I wrote a getHighScore function that would get the 3 high scores from local storage to display on the page load.
 I added to the endGame function so that it would check the final score, and if it was higher than the high scores in storage it would update the local storage.
 *  I added a function to rotate counter-clockwise.
 I fixed a bug in the edge behavior for rotations of the right side for the I, L, T and S pieces.
 *  I added to the createGrid function to make a smaller grid to the right of the game board to display the upcoming piece.